 Acceptance into this program is highly competitive.
 Every year, the selection committee makes tough decisions to select the new Fellows.
 The program is one year long, consisting of two major components: regular workshop meetings and the mentoring relationship with your faculty member.
 Fellows also teach with their mentor, complete a peer observation, and conduct a professional development project.
 At the conclusion of the program, each fellow completes a teaching portfolio detailing his or her work and reflections from participating in the program.

-Application to the program is open to doctoral students who plan careers as faculty members at colleges and universities, and up to 20 PTP fellows are selected each year in a university-wide competition.*
+Application to the program is open to doctoral students who plan careers as faculty members at colleges and universities, and up to 20 fellows are selected each year in a university-wide competition.*

 * Participation in the program also serves as one method to fulfill the mentored teaching experience requirement for NC State GAANN fellows.
 GAANN fellows are not currently eligible for funded fellowships.